In need of a waterproof backpack? You’ve come to the dry-ight place 🙂

 (Promotion will not last long)

-Best Waterproof Backpack for Travel #2
+Best Waterproof Travel Backpack Runner-up

 Any traveler can appreciate a backpack that is purpose-built with travelers in mind.
-That is exactly what you get with the Chaos Ready waterproof backpack.
+That is exactly what you get with the Chaos Ready Waterproof Backpack.

 The main 22-liter compartment is 100% waterproof so you can have confidence that your gear will stay dry even if you drop the backpack in the river.
 For storage, it features two mesh side pockets and a (non-waterproof) quick access front pocket.

 The Chaos Ready waterproof backpack was built to do battle.
-The outer backpack material is constructed using badass 500 PVC Tarpaulin material that can survive encounters with sharp rocks, branches, and other unexpected snags.
+The outer backpack waterproof material is constructed using badass 500 PVC Tarpaulin material that can survive encounters with sharp rocks, branches, and other unexpected snags.

 One of my favorite things about this waterproof backpack is how easy it is to clean.
 Simply spray it down with water and a gentle cleaning product, wipe it down, and you’re good to go.
 If only my hiking backpack was this easy to clean, it probably wouldn’t smell as bad…